A short lesson on writing better marketing emails, more quickly and more delightfully.

 You often don’t know WHAT to write.
 You don’t know HOW MUCH to write.
 And we’re never certain about how frequently to write.

 Once a week feels too impersonal.
 Any more feels like you’re overstaying your welcome.
 Any less and you’re afraid you’ll be forgotten.

 You’ve studied subject lines and scientific examinations of open rates and best time-of-the-day to hit send.
 Theoretically you’re all good with the principles of email marketing.

 Theoretically we’re ALL all good with the principles of email marketing.

 So why is it so damn difficult?

-Our emails don’t sound like us.
+Your emails don’t sound like you.

 Email marketing – for the great majority of online service professionals – is the greatest wasted opportunity of all.